| Hannah Tsai

 High-quality Variety Goods & Clothing: décor

-décor is a chain of stores, famous for the originality, diverse patterns, and the unique cultural feeling that their products impart.
-Although it is a chain store, the shops are concentrated in Nagoya.
-It can't be found in Tokyo or Osaka!
-They sell a wide range of goods, from clothing, accessories, handbags, home slippers, blankets, and even delicately wrapped foods.
-Everything has a good design sense!
+décor is a chain of stores famous for their originality, diverse patterns, and unique cultural feel.
+Despite being a chain, their stores are found almost entirely in Nagoya.
+You won't find them in Tokyo or Osaka!
+They offer various products, including clothing, accessories, handbags, home slippers, blankets, and even delicately wrapped foods.
+Everything showcases great design sense!

 My favorite is the Japanese-made Three-Purpose Socks.
-One set comes with two pairs, both of which can be worn alone.
+One set comes in two pairs.
 One pair is a sock containing squalene, a kind of moisturizing ingredient, and the other one is translucent.
-The two pairs can also be worn together (your other socks also be used!) to create a unique Japanese fashion.
+The two pairs can also be worn together to create a unique Japanese fashion.

 For food, there are often season-limited products.
-For example, recently there are Japanese cherry blossom petals on sale for the spring!
+For example, in the spring there are Japanese cherry blossom petals on sale for the spring!

-décor customers are aged between 20 to 80!
-On the day of my visit, I saw an older person who was elegantly strolling in the store.
+décor attracts customers between 20 to 80!
 I believe that no matter your age, you can find what you love in this tasteful store.

 Popular clothing: VIS